hotkeymuc/vgldk/README.md

 # VGLDK
 SDK for the Z80 based VTech "Genius LEADER" line of learning computers, also called "PreComputer" (us), "YENO MisterX" (de) or "Compusavant" (fr)

+This is under construction.
+For actually working stuff, visit the [Hackaday project page](https://hackaday.io/project/166921-v-tech-genius-leader-precomputer-hacking) and get started using the zipped snapshots of "VGL CP/M" and other SDCC code examples.

 ## Target platforms
 	pc1000
 		VTech PreComputer 1000